2010 Mnet Asian Music Awards: Artist(s) with multiple wins

 The following artist(s) received two or more wins (excluding the special awards):

 Artist(s) with multiple nominations

 The following artist(s) received more than two nominations:

-Controversy

-SM Entertainment boycott
+Criticism

-SM Entertainment, one of the largest Korean music agencies, boycotted the 2010 Mnet Asian Music Awards, as they did in 2009.
-The show was under fire for fairness and employing a "no show, no award" policy where the winner must attend the ceremonies.
+SM Entertainment boycotted the 2010 Mnet Asian Music Awards, as they did in 2009, due to issues with fairness and employing a "no show, no award" policy where the winner must attend the ceremonies.

-Location

-In addition, Mnet came under criticism because of the date and location of the awards.
-They were the first Mnet Asian Music Awards to take place outside of South Korea.
+In addition, Mnet came under criticism due to the date and location of the awards.
+It was the first Mnet Asian Music Awards to take place outside of South Korea.
 They also aired on a Sunday, which means performers had to choose between SBS' The Music Trend show or the awards ceremony.